-HS2 Minister Nusrat Ghani has announced a £450,000 grant for a new woodland hub at Wendover Woods.
+HS2 minister announces grant for new woodland hub at Wendover Woods

 The Government grant will enable a new woodland hub featuring an adventure trail, café and parking for 600 visitors at the woods.